nathanc7278/cs35L-W25/Notes/Files and Shell Scripting.md

         style Cpp-library fill:#850
 ```

 Emacs is an IDE that allows text manipulation and shell commands.
-Emacs is modeless, so many commands start with Control and Meta keys.
+Emacs is modeful, so many commands start with Control and Meta keys.
 Additionally Emacs has `electric` features.
 Creating a newline will match the previous line's indentation.

 `Killed` text can be brought back at any position.